-As of June 30, 2011, the Company has made all required payments to F.K.
-Minera (except the disbursements of US\$50,000 due in March of 2010); however, CCSA has not made any exploration expenditures required by the Bajo Pobré contract.
+As of September 30, 2011, the Company has made all required payments to F.K.
+Minera (except the disbursements of US\$50,000 due in March of 2010 and US\$50,000 due in March of 2011); however, CCSA has not made any exploration expenditures required by the Bajo Pobré contract.
 The parties to the contract have not amended the contract terms and therefore the Company's ability to retain rights to explore the Bajo Pobré property is uncertain at this time.

 - b) In March 2007, the Company was the successful bidder for the exploration and development rights to the La Josefina project from Fomicruz.
-On July 24, 2007 the Company entered into an agreement with Fomicruz pursuant to which the Company agreed to invest a minimum of US\$6 million in exploration and development expenditures over a four year period, including US\$1.5 million before July 2008.
+On July 24, 2007, the Company entered into an agreement with Fomicruz pursuant to which the Company agreed to invest a minimum of US\$6 million in exploration and development expenditures over a four year period, including US\$1.5 million before July 2008.
 The agreement provides that, in the event that a positive feasibility study is completed on the La Josefina property, a joint venture company would be formed by the Company and Fomicruz.
 A revised schedule for exploration and development of the La Josefina project was submitted in writing to Fomicruz and was adopted on May 3, 2011, mandating that an economic feasibility study and production decision be made by the Company for the La Josefina project by the end of 2013.
 The Company would own 91% of the joint venture company and Fomicruz would own the remaining 9%.
-As of June 30, 2011, the Company has invested approximately US\$8.8 million in the La Josefina property.
-The carrying value of the performance bond at June 30, 2011 is \$228,477. - c) On June 30, 2010 a former director and accounting consultant ("the Consultant") to the Company severed his business relationship with the Company.
-On August 5, 2010 the Consultant claimed that since 2006 he was actually an employee of, not a Consultant to, CCSA.
-On September 7, 2010 the Argentine Ministry of Labor, Employment and Social Security filed a Certificate of Notice on CCSA and the Company indicating that a representative from CCSA and the Company must appear before a mediator to address the Consultant's claims.
+As of September 30, 2011, the Company has invested approximately US\$8.8 million in the La Josefina property.
+The carrying value of the performance bond at September 30, 2011 is \$226,611. - c) On June 30, 2010, a former director and accounting consultant ("the Consultant") to the Company severed his business relationship with the Company.
+On August 5, 2010 the Consultant claimed that since 2006, he was actually an employee of, not a Consultant to, CCSA.
+On September 7, 2010, the Argentine Ministry of Labor, Employment and Social Security filed a Certificate of Notice on CCSA and the Company indicating that a representative from CCSA and the Company must appear before a mediator to address the Consultant's claims.
 The certificates of notice stated the value of the Consultant's claim against the Company at 500,000 pesos (US\$126,811).

-On March 18, 2011 a lawsuit was filed against the Company and its subsidiaries by the Consultant.
+On March 18, 2011, a lawsuit was filed against the Company and its subsidiaries by the Consultant.
 The lawsuit claimed that the Consultant was an employee of the Company, not a consultant, since 2006.
 The total value of the claim was US\$249,041, including wages, alleged bonus payments, interest and penalties.
-The consolidated financial statements therefore include a contingent liability of \$125,000 and a charge to operations for the year ended December 31, 2010 in the same amount.
-Management considers the lawsuit to be baseless and intends to defend the Company and its subsidiaries to the fullest extent possible.
+The condensed interim consolidated financial statements include a contingent liability of \$125,000 and a charge to operations for the year ended December 31, 2010 in the same amount.
+Management considers the lawsuit to be without merit and intends to defend the Company and its subsidiaries to the fullest extent possible.

-Notes to the Condensed Interim Consolidated Financial Statements (Unaudited)
+An Exploration Stage Enterprise Notes to the Condensed Interim Consolidated Financial Statements (Unaudited) (Expressed in Canadian Dollars) Three and nine month periods ended September 30, 2011 and 2010